 Although there are several Coachman Freelander layouts available, the 26DS is a comfortable and well-equipped floor plan.
 The 26DS Ford is 27 feet, 5 inches long, while the Chevy Base is 27 feet, 11 inches.

 The folding queen bed, sofa, pantry, and storage space are in the two slide-outs.
-While extended, the living area feels very spacious.
+While extended, the living area in this Class C RV feels much bigger.
 However, the “hallway” leading to the rear bath and queen bed is between the kitchen and linen closet and may feel cramped.